 Once you are aware of your stressors, you can practice changing them.

 Mind Your Mind

 Minding your mind or mindfulness can rewire your brain and wipe away your stress.
 Mindfulness is paying attention to your present moment without judgment.
-It does not only reduce stress but also builds an inner strength so that future stressors will have a lesser impact on your well-being and happiness.
+It not only reduces stress but also builds inner strength so that future stressors will have less impact on your well-being and happiness.

 Mindfulness practice reduces the activity of your brain’s amygdala.
 The amygdala is the part of your brain responsible for switching on your stress response.
 Once it reduces activity, the level of your stress reduces too.

 Mindfulness also gives you the space to think differently about stress.
 Instead of seeing the negative effects of stress, you see it in a different, positive light.

 Letting go of the things that are the main causes of stress is another way of rewiring your brain to reduce stress.
 Let go of the tension in your body.
 Take slow and deep breaths while relaxing your eyes, shoulders, and jaws.

 Stress minimizes the production of new brain cells.
 The brain-derived neurotrophic factor (BDNF), also known as the fertilizer for the brain, is a protein that is needed in keeping your existing brain cells healthy and helps in stimulating the new brain cell formulation.